reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

        mlflow.log_param("estimator", "DecisionTreeClassifier")
     ```

-    The code trains a classification model using Decision Tree Classifier.
+    The code trains a classification model using a Decision Tree Classifier.
 Parameters, metrics, and artifacts, are automatically logged with MLflow.
 Additionally, you're logging a parameter called `estimator`, with the value `DecisionTreeClassifier`.

 ## Use MLflow to search and view your experiments

-When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and its details.
+When you've trained and tracked models with MLflow, you can use the MLflow library to retrieve your experiments and their details.

 1. To list all experiments, use the following code: